Skip to content

 2. The return value of its analysis: styled OverlayBoxes to draw.
 A returned set persists until the analyzer returns a different set (replace) or null (clear).

-barcode.BarcodeDetected += (_, e) => status = $"{e.Format}: {e.Value}";
+barcode.BarcodesDetected += (_, e) =>

-var faces = new FaceAnalyzer(); // Apple Vision / Android MLKit / Windows.FaceAnalysis
+Camera.Analyzer = new FaceAnalyzer(); // Apple Vision / Android MLKit / Windows.FaceAnalysis

 Events are marshalled to the UI thread for you, so handlers can touch UI directly.

-MVVM: declare analyzers in XAML, bind commands
+MVVM: declare the analyzer in XAML, bind commands

-<cam:CameraView Facing="Back" Filter="Chrome">
+<cam:CameraView x:Name="Camera" Facing="Back" Filter="Chrome">

-<cam:BarcodeAnalyzer BarcodeDetectedCommand="{Binding ScanCommand}" />
+<cam:BarcodeAnalyzer BarcodesDetectedCommand="{Binding ScanResultCommand}" />

 </cam:CameraView>